 - students sort picture cards that rhyme

-- Body Name Game - point to a part of the body, saying a rhyming word and ask the students to say the body part, e.g. point the nose and say rose and student says nose.
+- body name game - point to a part of the body, saying a rhyming word and ask the students to say the body part, for example, point to the nose and say 'rose' and student says 'nose.'
 This provides a visual cue.
-When students are able to do this, turn it around and point to the knee and have students respond with a rhyming word e.g. bee
+When students are able to do this, turn it around and point to the knee and have students respond with a rhyming word, for example, . bee

 - rhyme innovation - share known rhyme with students and improvise on the rhyme.